web3bio/ensnode/README.md

   - (possible) continued backwards compatibility with subgraph
   - support indexing subset of data, i.e. only domains under parent node

-### known bugs

-- [ ] there's an account `0x` in the database, which is definitely a bug
-  - add a check at callsite to throw the event that causes this
-- [ ] root domain is not `is_migrated`, definitely should be after new registry is created

 #### next up

 - [ ] confirm all the schema relations are configured correctly